NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 cameras.

-The approach that we found to work all the time is to find interest points in the images, first automatically, and if that fails then manually, as the human eye is much more skilled at identifying a given landmark in multiple images, even when the lightning changes drastically.
-Picking about 4 landmarks in each image (if doing it manually) is sufficient.
+The approach that we found to work all the time is to find interest points in the images, first automatically (by adding more images with intermediate illumination if the illumination between the given images is too different), and if that fails then manually, as the human eye is much more skilled at identifying a given landmark in multiple images, even when the lightning changes drastically.
+Picking about 4 landmarks in each image (if doing it manually, which should be rarely necessary with enough data) is sufficient.
 Ideally they should be positioned far from each other, to improve the accuracy.

 Below is one example of how we select interest points, run SfS, and then compare to LOLA, which is an independently acquired sparse dataset of 3D